 [email protected].
 Open:June 1st through mid July; Open

-Monday - Saturday sunrise to sunset; Closed on Sunday; Please call, we might
+Typically June and July, Monday to Saturday sunrise to sunset; Closed on Sunday; Please call, we might

 open in late May if berries ripen early.
 Directions: I-110 north to highway